John Taylor (mining engineer): Intellectual life

 In 1807 Taylor was elected a Fellow of the Geological Society, and acted as treasurer from 1816 to 1844.
 In 1825 he was elected a Fellow of the Royal Society, and was one of the founders of the British Association on 26 June 1832, holding the office of treasurer till September 1861.
-He was one of the founders of University College, London, to which he acted as treasurer for many years.
+He was one of the founders of University College London, to which he acted as treasurer for many years.

 Works

 Taylor was the author of Statements concerning the Profits of Mining in England (London, 1825), edited Records of Mining in 1829, and contributed articles to scientific journals.
 A list of his publications may be found in the appendix of R. Burt, John Taylor, mining entrepreneur and engineer, 1779–1863, Moorland Publishing Company, 1977.
 He contributed articles on mining to Rees's Cyclopædia.

 Family

 Taylor in 1805 married Ann Pring, sister to Daniel Pring.
 They began a family at Holwell House, Whitchurch, Devon.
+His son, also John, was born there in 1808, and followed his father into the mining business.
+In 1845 father and son formed a partnership, John Taylor & Son.
+This partnership had an extensive portfolio of lead mines, copper mines and collieries, both in the UK and in Canada, Spain, Portugal, Central America, Western Africa and the Cape of Good Hope.

 In 1829, Taylor and his family played host to composer Felix Mendelssohn at their country home in Wales.
 While there, Mendelssohn composed several works, including his operetta Son and Stranger for his parents' silver wedding anniversary, an organ work for his sister's wedding, and three piano fantasias written as gifts for Taylor's daughters.